osmandapp/web/main/docs/user/widgets/map-buttons.md

 - [*Build a route*](../navigation/index.md).
 Use this button to create a route.
 - [*Start navigation*](../navigation/index.md).
 Initiate turn-by-turn navigation.
-- In navigation mode, the *Directions* button is not visible by default but appears after a short tap on the map.
+- In navigation mode, the *Directions* button is not visible by default but appears after a short tap the map.

 Indicative states of the *Directions* button: